SenteonLLC/senteonllc.github.io/beta/settings.md

 # Settings
-This page details all of the settings currently available to be set by the client in both the primary account and subaccounts through Command Center
+This tab details all of the settings currently available to be configured through Command Center for both the Master Account and Managed Accounts

-## Primary Account Settings
+## Master Account Settings
-These settings are set through the primary account
+These settings can be configured through the Master Account Dashboard.

-* Change Password
+#### Change Password
-  * This setting allows users to change their own passwords.
-Changing other user's passwords is only possible as the `Owner` account and must be done through the `Users` page.
+  * Description: This button allows users to change their own passwords.
+  > Note: Changing other users' passwords is only possible as the `Owner` user and must be done through the `Users` tab.

 ## Managed Account Settings
-These settings are set through the managed account and only affect the individual managed account it is applied on.
+These settings can be configured through the Managed Account Dashboard for each Managed Account and only affect that specific Managed Account.

-* Configuration Drift Management
+#### Configuration Drift Management
-  * This setting manages how the Agents under the relevant managed account handle configuration drift.
-There are currently three possible options
+* Description: This setting manages how the Agents under the Managed Account handle configuration drift.
+* There are currently three possible options:
   * Auto enforce
   * Alert & require approval
   * Alert only, do not handle drift.